 Keywords: Keywords are tags to indicate topics that are not covered by Categories, in a Digital Heritage contribution.
 EWA encourages multiple keywords but does not require a minimum.
 Frequently-used Keywords may be converted to Categories by EWA administrators from time to time.

-Personal Collections – You may want to collect pictures of bird imagery on pottery, or you may wish to assemble the ultimate collection of chicken soup recipes.
+Personal Collections – If you have an EWA user account, you may want to collect pictures of bird imagery on pottery, or you may wish to assemble the ultimate collection of chicken soup recipes.
 Whatever your goal, EWA Collections allow you to gather together the Digital Heritage that is of interest to you.

-Protocol Steward - A user who manages a particular Cultural Protocol.
+Protocol Steward - A user who manages a particular Sharing Protocol.
 Can add or remove members from a Protocol.

 Search - There are many ways to explore EWA, but if you are looking for something more specific, such as contributions on paintings made on eggs, you can look at Categories and Keywords to see what topics have contributed material.
 If you are looking for material on a specific bird, or language, see Keywords for names lists.

-Upload a file via SCALD: You may upload the following file formats (max 2 MB): ppt pptx xls xlsx doc docx odt pdf txt csv odg sxw ods rtf zip rar gz 7z tar.
+Upload a media file: You may upload the following file formats (max 2 MB): ppt pptx xls xlsx doc docx odt pdf txt csv odg sxw ods rtf zip rar gz 7z tar.

 Work-in-progress - EWA is this.